Health

 2024 Projects:

-• A focused data collaborative, including Behavioral Health Services, Veterans Affairs (VA), law enforcement agencies, Larimer County Coroner’s Office, Larimer County Department of Health and Environment, and the Alliance for Suicide Prevention of Larimer County, is reviewing suicide deaths within the veteran community and making recommendations for supporting veterans and reducing suicide deaths in the future.
+• A focused group, including Behavioral Health Services, Veterans Affairs (VA), law enforcement, the Larimer County Coroner’s Office, the Larimer County Department of Health and Environment, and the Alliance for Suicide Prevention of Larimer County, is reviewing suicide deaths among veterans.
+They are working together to make recommendations for better-supporting veterans and reducing future suicide deaths.

 2025 - 2029 Potential Projects: